- Discover India

-Arrive in Chennai .
-After completing formalities with customs and immigration, you will be received by our representative with Traditional Indian Welcome (with garlands).
+South India Luxury Tours Package in South India begins with an arrival in Chennai.
+After completing formalities with customs and immigration, you will be received by our representative with Traditional Indian Welcome.

 Transfer to your hotel.
 Check in at hotel in Chennai.